 Now, I was pretty sure we had been called… all the signs and coincidences and general weirdness were there.
 But then, we really wanted to get across the sea to Harris and Lewis…

-I usually carry an air pump, but had not repacked the car after clearing the boot to pack it with the stuff for the April workshop.
+I usually carry an air pump, but had not repacked the car after clearing the boot to pack it with the stuff for the last workshop.
 After a night in the car, my phone was completely dead.
 That’ll teach me to forget the car-charger.
-Stuart’s was little better… but he did have a bit of charge and so, feeling an idiot as I explained the problem…while sitting in a garage beside the offending air pump… and the RAC were summoned.
+Stuart’s was little better… but he did have a bit of battery left and so, feeling an idiot as I explained the problem, while sitting in a garage beside the offending air pump, the RAC were summoned.

 They could, they said, get someone there in fifteen minutes and, as long as my spare was okay, which it was, we’d be on that ferry.
 Twenty minutes later, with no mechanic in sight, the phone rang.
 It was a garage in Portree.
 The job had only just reached their system.
 It would take a good half an hour to get someone across the island and then they would have to change the wheel while we watched the gates close on the ferry…